Unique Science of BirthWorks

 Soothing, positive words help a woman in labor to relax, but a much more powerful and effective way is to understand the connection between our hands and our breathing.
 Simply keeping hands relaxed during labor is a way to help contractions be more effective.

 Cells that fire together, wire together.
-Breastfeeding is more than nutrition – it forms the earliest pathways in the limbic or emotional brain, with the longest-lasting impact on a baby through adulthood.
-We offer preparation for easeful success.
+Breastfeeding is more than nutrition—it forms the earliest pathways in the limbic or emotional brain.
+The earlier start has the longest-lasting impact on a baby through adulthood, and the longer a baby is fed by breastmilk, the more beneficial it is.
+BirthWorks offers parents breastfeeding preparation for empowerment, more ease, and success.

 PRIMAL HEALTH RESEARCH